12 Best Freeride Longboards Of 2021 [Review & Buying Guide]

 The board’s roomy deck also provides plenty of space to entertain small dancers or just take your time cruising across town!

-When it comes down to flex options, there are many levels available to suit any rider style; from beginner up to advanced.
+When it comes down to flex options, there are many levels available to suit any riding style; from beginner up to advanced.

 The longboard has a more pronounced concave profile which is one of its advantages.
 The board’s rider can use this to provide better control over the edge’s grip, giving them an advantage when they need it most.